-Day 10: Oudtshoorn to Cape Town
+Day 10: Knysna to Cape Town

-The journey from Knysna to Cape Town, approximately 6 hours, offers a delightful blend of unique experiences and breathtaking scenery along the way.
-Starting with Oudtshoorn, you will explore the fascinating Cango Caves, a subterranean wonder with impressive stalactite and stalagmite formations.
+Today in Oudtshoorn, you will explore the fascinating Cango Caves, a subterranean wonder with impressive stalactite and stalagmite formations.

 From there, head to an ostrich farm for a tractor tour and enjoy a scrumptious lunch featuring ostrich delicacies.
 Continue the drive to Cape Town.
 Today's journey and sightseeing will last approximately 8 hours.

-Cango Caves - Formed millions of years ago through slow dissolution of underground rock by water.
+Cango Caves - Formed millions of years ago through to slow dissolution of underground rock by water.
 Learn about the real discoverers and inhabitants of the cave with a comfortable walk through the most majestic of the cave chambers.